Tea Party Baby Shower Menu Ideas

 She made both Watermelon Mint Mocktails/Cocktails and Grapefruit Rosemary Mocktails/Cocktails.
 Both recipes have an option to use either sparkling wine or sparkling mineral water, so it was nice to have both an alcoholic and non-alcoholic option.

-The flutes are great to have on hand for parties (particularly baby showers or New Year’s Eve parties).
-And at $10 for a set of 12, you can’t go wrong.
-They can go in the dishwasher, too!
+A set of 12 champagne flutes is great to have on hand for parties (particularly baby showers or New Year’s Eve parties).

 baby food jars lined up on a marble countertop.